cjkennedy/snarl/README.md

-snarl
+snarl-MelonBot
 =====

-snarl is a bot designed for the [Coding Soundtrack Music Room](http://snarl.ericmartindale.com) on plug.dj.
+snarl-MelonBot is a bot for the RMS room on plug.dj.
+Originally designed by http://snarl.ericmartindale.com

 # Requirements
 The following things need to be installed in your environment to proceed.